sebpardo/sebpardo.github.io/_posts/2017-03-21-ebirdtrees.md

 issues/bugs/problems please [let me know](https://github.com/sebpardo/myebird/issues).
-There are a few more features I'd like to add (e.g., graphing functions, plotting location of sightings on a map, to name a few); any ideas are welcome!
+There are a few more features I'd like to add (e.g., graphing functions, plotting location of sightings on a map, to name a few); but any ideas are welcome!

 References
 ----------